 “Family to me is everything and growing up, I was always in the kitchen with mom.
 She had me at a very young age and times back then was kind of hard, so it’s a blessing for me to be here now,” Benton said.
 “Now if I’m in the kitchen my daughters usually help me.
 That right there is the most memorable time for me because by them helping me out, they’re going to carry that onto their family and their kids.”

-Passion is Benton’s cites as his driving force, he said.
-Not only in the service he provides, but the interactions and connections he’s able to form with customers.
+Passion is a word that Benton cites as his driving force, he said.
+Not only in the service he provides, but in the interactions and connections he’s able to form with customers.

 “I once had a guest that stopped me and she was like, ‘You’re so nice,’” Benton said.
 “Just to hear that, that right there brought joy to me because I didn’t do it for other people; I’m just having a conversation.
 It just makes me feel good and it’s a wonderful feeling.”